 • • • •

 As long as education is subsidized by the government, the government is going to set the standards which all educational facilities are going to need to meet in order to be certified, and their students validated as having been “educated” in order to qualify for anything which requires education.
 Consequently, whether public or private, education is going to serve the government’s purposes — in addition to anything else.
 And there ain’t never been a government in the history of the world whose purposes would have been best served by a citizenry composed of independent thinkers.
 So, right off the top you can just forget the theory that the purpose of education is to produce any skills related to the creation of independent thought.
 Independent thought has always been a byproduct.
 Sometimes an unanticipated and unwanted one.
-Why else do you suppose blatant anti-intellectualism is both so pervasive, so tacitly approved, and solidly endorsed by every segment of the entertainment media?
+Why else do you suppose such blatant anti-intellectualism is both so pervasive, so tacitly approved, and solidly endorsed by every segment of the entertainment media?

 Government — neither ours nor anybody else’s — does not want independent thinkers.
 Governments want patriots.
 And if that means ignoring history as it actually took place, and teaching a careful selection of myths and hero tales instead, and calling that history, then so be it.
 It isn’t really in a government’s interests that more than a very small fraction of the populace actually be aware of the facts behind history — warts and all, anyway.